ReTT27/wh_hotel_shevaykov_ivan/history/README.md

 (
     log_id            BIGSERIAL   NOT NULL
         CONSTRAINT pk_guestloyaltychanges PRIMARY KEY,
-    id_loyalty        BIGINT      NOT NULL,
+    loyalty_id        BIGINT      NOT NULL,
-    id_guest          BIGINT      NOT NULL,
+    guest_id          BIGINT      NOT NULL,
     cashback_points   INT         NOT NULL,
     date_registration TIMESTAMPTZ NOT NULL,
     date_use          TIMESTAMPTZ NOT NULL,